 The line then climbs steeply to reach Berwyn Station, from where the climb continues, through Berwyn Tunnel (1/3 mile) to Deeside Halt - a request stop only.
 From here the line rises gently for the next 2 miles to Glyndyfrdwy Station and village, and finally, on to Carrog on a gently rising grade.

 A Transport & Works Order was granted which will enable Llangollen Railway to reach Corwen (another 2.5 miles) taking the total track distance to 10 miles, winding through the beautiful Dee Valley, not bad when you consider that the majority of the workforce for Llangollen Railway are actually volunteers!

 All the stations along the track are of a typical Victorian design and each station has been recreated in 1950's Great Western colour scheme.

 The main hub of the Railway - with the Railway office located here which is open all year round.
-Victoria's Tearoom is open everyday (even non-operating days).
-The gift shop is open on operating days only.
-Also at Llangollen is our very large engineering works and also just located about a mile down the line is our Carriage and Wagons department.
+The Station Café Bar is open every day from Saturday 1st February (even none running days) and serves hot meals & snacks along with a wide selection of alcohol including Real Ale.
+The gift shop, open on operating days only, sells a wide range of Llangollen Railway items along with Hornby & Bachmann models and Thomas the Tank Engine merchandise.
+Also at Llangollen is our large engineering works and located about a mile down the line is our Carriage and Wagons department.

-Carrog Station is our present terminus and is set in the picturesque village of Carrog with its 17th century Dee Bridge, river and mountain vistas and traditional pub.
+Carrog Station, our present terminus, is set in the picturesque village of Carrog with its 17th century Dee Bridge, river and mountain vistas and traditional pub, The Grouse Inn.
 Meticulously rebuilt by volunteers as it was in the 1950s here you will find a place where time has stood still.
-The quaint country tearoom serves a variety of freshly made snacks and homemade cakes, as well as tea, coffee and soft drinks.
-You are always guaranteed a warm welcome at Carrog Station - so whilst waiting for your train to return to Llangollen, visit the tearoom, take a seat, relax and watch the world go by!
+The quaint tearoom serves a variety of snacks and is open on all running days.

 Shown here for interest is the gradient profile of the open section of line.